gaehlerm/SoftwareEngineering/README.md

 Part 7: Existing code

-# 33. Working with existing projects
+# 33. Working with Existing Projects

+"Work on the assumption that code is a 'best guess'.
+It is probably wrong." - Dave Farley [https://youtu.be/gLYYXKL-Jug?t=760]

 Up to this point everything was great.
 We had no restrictions what so ever.
 We assumed we worked on a so called green field project.
 I could tell you whatever I wanted.
 There were no restrictions due to the existing code base.
 "One beer please.
 Before I am forced to tell you how to wiggle around in an existing project."